 The emotional, social, and health consequences of human trafficking bring survivors into contact with the police, the judicial system, healthcare services, and social services, thus providing many opportunities for potential identification and intervention.
 A robust social and healthcare system response, however, requires a workforce that is aware of the health and social impacts of trafficking.
 Service providers must be educated on how to identify and treat affected individuals in a compassionate, culturally aware, and trauma-informed manner.
-In addition, they must be trained on how to collaborate efficiently with law enforcement members, case management workers, and advocacy partners.
+Besides, they must be trained on how to collaborate efficiently with law enforcement members, case management workers, and advocacy partners.

 Online and other forms of training are described in various pieces of literature on human trafficking.
-These training descriptions are targeted specifically toward healthcare and social service audiences, though most of them differ substantially in format, length, scope, and intended audience.
+These training descriptions are explicitly targeted toward healthcare and social service audiences, though most of them differ substantially in format, length, scope, and intended audience.
 Topics covered by these resources include trafficking definitions and scope, health consequences, victim identification methods, appropriate treatment, referral to services, potential legal issues, and security concerns.

 It should be noted, however, that none of these educational resources have been evaluated or reviewed rigorously.
-There is a clear need to develop, implement, and evaluate high-quality education and training programs that focus on human trafficking, in the healthcare and social services industries (Ahn et al., 2013).
+There is a clear need to develop, implement, and evaluate high quality education and training programs that focus on human trafficking, in the healthcare and social services industries (Ahn et al., 2013).
 The Sexual Assault/ Rape Crisis Centre of Peel received a grant from the Ministry of the Attorney General to develop an interactive CD/DVD manual.
 The manual, titled, "Breaking the Chains of Human Trafficking - Linking Community Support in Peel," was distributed in the Region of Peel to train various service providers on how to identify victims of human trafficking.
 The manual was distributed to settlement agencies, law enforcement officials, hospitals, victim service groups, and other organizations (Brampton Guardian, 2012; Le, 2012).
-These sorts of initiatives are incredibly important in setting a precedent for the types of training and evaluation that can be implemented in the future.
+These sorts of initiatives are incredibly important in setting a precedent for the types of training and evaluation that can be implemented in the future important in setting a precedent for the types of training and evaluation that can be implemented in the future